Yoga Meditation Logo and Brand Design

 Hi Beautifull Peoples,

-This logo mark is for a company that produces workshops and events around the theme of tantra, yoga plus awareness, and better living.
+This logo is for a company that produces workshops and events around the theme of tantra, yoga, awareness, and better living.
 I'd like you to share your thoughts and critics about the design.

 Looking for a logo design/re-design for your brand?
 Let's talk! hassaankhan.hello@gmail.com